bobLennonn/bobLennonn/README.md

 <h3 align="left">👩‍💻 About Me</h3>

 <p align="left">
   I'm an aspiring Backend Developer from Brazil, passionate about building robust and scalable applications.
-As a Systems Analysis and Development student, I am dedicated to turning complex problems into elegant software solutions.
+I am just having fun.
 </p>

 - 🔭 I’m currently seeking an entry-level or internship opportunity as a **Backend Developer**.